Jake-Arnold/Error-Console/README.md

 1. Create an instance of the Console class.
 Eg. Console console = new Console();
 2. Use console.log(String message) or console.logError(String message) to log messages.
+3. See the Documentation at http://rakeyjakey.com/java/console/docs in order to view the official documentation.

 As always with my programs, this is open source and free to use by everyone.

-Please give credit where due, though.
+Please give credit to me where due.